 How did you get started with OC?

 We’re Dave and Debbie Walker and we serve in Singapore [OC Mobilization Center].
 The way we got involved in missions … after our university days we came to Christ, and we were discipled by some folks, friends of ours.
 They went off to seminary, and they started sending us mission biographies.
 We started reading those.
-The Lord grabbed our hearts and we sensed that he was calling us to full-time service as missionaries.
+The Lord grabbed our hearts and we sensed that he was calling us to full-time service as mission workers.

 It is interesting how we were invited and began a relationship with OC and that happened in New England where David was going to seminary.
 OC would come to the seminary for recruiting purposes, and we started a relationship with several of the OC recruiters, playing golf, going to seafood restaurants, doing various relational things that kind of …that captured our hearts.
 First was the relationship and then what OC stood for, the vision to reach whole nations so that was, even in those days, was a passion of our hearts.